 - Mitigation measures in form of regular watering under a good site practice should be adopted, particularly for the earthwork and breaking activities; - Any excavated, stockpile of dusty material or load of dusty materials on a vehicle leaving a construction site should be covered entirely by impervious sheeting; - All construction plants / machineries should be checked / serviced on a regular basis during the courses of construction to minimize the emission of noise generation and eliminate dark smoke emission; - All C&D materials generated should be transported and stored at temporary storage area.
-Suitable materials should be sorted for reuse on-site; - Wastewater generated from drilling shall be properly collected for reuse or treated by wastewater treatment facilities before discharge; - Provision of drip trays for equipment likely cause spillage of chemical / fuel, and provide routine maintenance; - Erecting temporary noise barrier for noisy Powered Mechanical Equipment (PME) and deployment of Quality Powered Mechanical Equipment (QPME) as many as practicable; - Rearrangement of construction works to reduce the noise nuisance during the sensitive hours; - Provision of regular tool-box training to frontline staff to increase the awareness on environmental protection including noise control; - Conditions in the Environmental Permit and License should be followed; - All recommended mitigation measures specified in the approved EIA Report and EM&A Manual shall be implemented.
+Suitable materials should be sorted for reuse on-site; - Every vehicle shall be cleaned thorough at the designated wheel washing area onsite; - Wastewater generated from drilling shall be properly collected for reuse or treated by wastewater treatment facilities before discharge; - Provision of drip trays for equipment likely cause spillage of chemical / fuel, and provide routine maintenance; - Erecting temporary noise barrier for noisy Powered Mechanical Equipment (PME) and deployment of Quality Powered Mechanical Equipment (QPME) as many as practicable; - Conditions in the Environmental Permit and License should be followed; - All recommended mitigation measures specified in the approved EIA Report and EM&A Manual shall be implemented.